Dissecting a square into congruent polygons: Tiling a square with congruent right-angle trapezoids

 Let $u \in V$.
 If $\theta$ is the angle of a tile $P_j$ at the vertex $u$, then we say $\theta$ is an $\textit{angle around}$ $u$.
 If $\theta_1,\dots, \theta_k$ are the angles around $u$ arranged in the clock-wise order, then we call $(\theta_1,\dots, \theta_k)$ the \emph{angle pattern} at $u$.

 \begin{lemma} $(V,\Gamma)$ is component-wise Eulerian if and only if for each $u\in V$, the angle pattern at $u$ falls into

-up to a rotation. \end{lemma} \begin{proof} Suppose $(V,\Gamma)$ is component-wise Eulerian.
-For $u\in V$, an angle $\alpha$ at $u$ determines an outgoing edge, and an angle $\beta$ at $u$ determines an incoming edge.
+up to a rotation or a reversion. \end{lemma} \begin{proof} Suppose $(V,\Gamma)$ is component-wise Eulerian.
+For $u\in V$, an angle $\alpha$ at $u$ determines an incoming edge, and an angle $\beta$ at $u$ determines an outgoing edge.
 So the angle pattern at $u$ contains either one $\alpha$ and one $\beta$, or two $\alpha$ and two $\beta$.
 So the angle pattern at $u$ falls into \eqref{eq:angle pattern} up to a rotation.

 Assume that all the angle patterns fall into \eqref{eq:angle pattern}.
 Then $\deg^-(u)=\deg^+(u)$, so $(V,\Gamma)$ is component-wise Eulerian. \end{proof}